zakwarren/nightsawayforms/docs/userGuide.md

 ##Private data

-nightsAwayForms is designed to be a stand-alone application.
+nightsawayforms is designed to be a stand-alone application.
 It doesn't transmit any of the data it collects.
 After it completes a run, data collected internally is dropped.